bafiantje/chest-monitor-CC/README.md

 # (live) Chest Monitor Computer Craft
 Chest monitor for CraftOS v1.9 CC: Tweaked.
 For the technologically impaired players of minecraft that have no idea how to program in Lua.
+I was forced to upload this to my github by my college coaches.
 <image src="screenshots/javaw_KSbtaDKutO.webp" />
 <image src="screenshots/javaw_2zIJ6DWcjH.webp" />